shiveshc/CRF_Cell_ID/Readme.md

 In the above, automatic segmentation will be performed only for `image2` and not for `image1`.

 #### 2. Specifying landmarks in image channels
-Next we'll specify landmark information in channels by going through each landmark channel one-by-one, specifying landmark cell in each channel (via user input) and entering the selected cell's name.
-The prompt at terminal will ask for which image channels should be used for specifying landmarks
+Next, we'll specify landmark information in channels by going through each landmark channel one-by-one, selecting landmark cell in each channel (via user input) and entering the selected cell's name in terminal.
+A terminal prompt will ask for which image channels to use for specifying landmarks

 ```
 Enter which channels to use for specifying landmarks e.g [2,4] else enter blank (single quotes) -